seppeljordan/nix-kubernetes/README.md

 ## Example deployment configurations

 look into examples folder with example deployment configurations.

+## Options

+For a list of all options look into [options.md](options.md)

+## Nix-kubernetes services

 Repo with bundle of nix-kubernetes services is avalible on [https://github.com/x-truder/services](https://github.com/x-truder/services).

 ## Development